-some basic services, such as checking.
-Staff with the Virginia State Corporation Commission indicated that Virginia laws would permit banks and credit unions to serve marijuana businesses if marijuana businesses if marijuana
+Federal legalization would also have some other effects on the industry.
+Most notably, as checking.
+Staff with the Virginia State Corporation Commission indicated that Virginia laws would permit banks and credit unions to serve marijuana businesses if marijuana businesses would also have better access to loans and other basic banking services.